Research & Publications

 • A Case Study in Developing Successful Diversity Mentoring Programmes: An International Casebook by David Clutterbuck, Kirsten M. Poulsen & Frances Kochan – In Summer 2012, the Mentoring Institute published a case study in a British book addressing the topic of Mentoring and Diversity.
 Co-editor is Dr. David Clutterbuck, co-founder of the European Mentoring and Coaching Council.

-• Multiple Presentations in National and International Conferences – The presentations are increasing both the Mentoring Institute's and UNM's reputation.
-Several requests to replicate the Mentoring Institute’s model have been received, including the University of Saskatchewan (Canada), West Virginia University, and Bennett College (NC).
+• International and National Conference Presentations – Thanks to presentations by the Mentoring Institute at numerous international and national conferences, we have received requests to replicate the Mentoring Institute's model from Universities across North America, including the University of Saskatchewan (Canada), West Virginia University, and Bennett College (NC).